grafana/loki/docs/sources/release-notes/next.md

   - The `-boltdb.shipper.compactor.*` CLI flags are deprecated in favor of `-compactor.*`.
   - The `-ingester.unordered-writes` CLI flag is deprecated and will always default to `true` in the next major release.
   - For the full list of deprecations see CHANGELOG.md

+## Upgrade Considerations

+1. Previously deprecated `-querier.engine.timeout` CLI flag and the corresponding YAML setting is now removed.
+2. Also removes the `query_timeout` from the querier YAML section.
+Instead of configuring `query_timeout` under `querier`, you now configure it in [Limits Config](/docs/loki/latest/configuration/#limits_config).
+3. `s3.sse-encryption` is removed.
+Use `sse.type` to set SSE type.
+AWS now defaults encryption of all buckets to SSE-S3.
+4. The config with typo `ruler.wal-cleaer.period` is removed.
+Use the correct `ruler.wal-cleaner.period` instead.
+5. Experimental config `experimental.ruler.enable-api` is removed.
+Use `ruler.enable-api` instead.
+6. `split_queries_by_interval` is removed from `query_range` YAML section.
+You can instead configure it in [Limits Config](/docs/loki/latest/configuration/#limits_config).
+7. Already deprecated config `frontend.forward-headers-list` CLI flag and its corresponding YAML setting are removed.